8 Email Marketing Tips for Schools

 When developing your email content, it’s key to consider where the user is in the journey.
 Have they just downloaded a prospectus and are, therefore, likely in the consideration stage of looking at potential schools?
 Or are they due to start school next term, and this is now the time to ensure they feel welcome and are clear on all the next steps?

 Take a large piece of paper and draw out your audience and where they are in their journey.
 Then, alongside that, detail all the types of content/info that would be valuable to them.
-This will really help to provide structure and ensure you’re only sending out content that’s relevant to the end user.
+This will help to provide structure and ensure you’re only sending out content that’s relevant to the end user.

 3) Take advantage of email automation

 Email automation has so many benefits.
-One is that it can be hard at work whilst you sleep, and secondly once it’s set up, very little input needs to happen, bar the odd bit of tweaking.
+One is that it can be hard at work whilst you sleep, and second, once it’s set up, very little input needs to happen, bar the odd bit of tweaking.
 Usually at a very low cost too to implement email systems, it is a fantastic way to support driving awareness or registrations easily and efficiently.

 Examples of the triggers that email automation can be created for